Elin-Modding-Resources/Elin.Docs/articles/2_Getting Started/basic_mod.md

 ---
 title: Basic Elin Mod Package
 author: DK
-desc: How does mod work in Elin and how to make one.
+description: How does mod work in Elin and how to make one.
 date: 2024/11/6 12:00
 tags: Guide/Mod
 ---